Quantum Chaos 2025 - International Conference

 • Marcos Rigol, Penn State University, USA

-• Lea Santos, University of Connecticut, USA
+• Lea Santos, University of Connecticut, United States of America

 • Thomas Stegmann, Universidad Nacional Autónoma de México, Mexico